 What To Wear To A Beach Engagement Party

 Events on the beach are great until they’re not.
 And usually, that’s when half the beach gets in your shoes.
 It’s uncomfortable at the best of times and even worse if you’re in cheap dress shoes.
 For beach engagement parties, skip the hassle by going for chic but comfortable linen pieces that feel on cue for the location.
 Think cuffed trousers with a tab waist in white linen or cotton with a pale blue shirt.

 If you’re feeling bold, experiment with the shirt collar and sleeves – a Mandarin collar is a sure fire way to add some extra style nous as is a shirt sleeve that hits mid-bicep.
 Top off your look with a pair of suede espadrilles or a woven leather sandal.

 What To Wear To An Engagement-Wedding Party

 Increasingly common, the engagement party-cum-wedding party poses a real challenge for those who are dressing for the former, but most certainly not the latter.
-My advice?
-Err on the side of caution and read the invite extra closely.
+Our advice?
+Err on the side of caution and read the invite extra carefully.
 The hint is usually in how formal the RSVP process is.

-If you do suspect that your mates’ party may be something a little more formal, dress accordingly.
-Look at pairing chinos and a tailored shirt with a pair of leather Chelsea boots and a casual blazer.
+If you suspect that your mates’ party maybe something a little more formal, dress accordingly.
+Look at pairing chinos and a tailored shirt with a pair of leather Chelsea boots and a casual blazer, maybe even a tie.
 Have fun with the jacket, choosing an option in a bold colour and pattern – olive looks great over navy chinos and a crisp white shirt.
 And even if you’re wrong and it’s purely about the engagement, you’ll look like the sharpest bloke there.